 On March 18, 2021, we and Mr. Silva entered into an employment agreement which provides for a term ending on March 18, 2026.
-Pursuant to the employment agreement, Mr. Silva is currently entitled to receive an annual salary of \$475,000 (giving effect to a \$150,000 performance salary increase received in November 2021 and the \$50,000 annual increases in salary discussed below).
-Concurrently with the execution of the employment agreement, we granted to Mr. Silva pursuant to the Plan (i) a ten-year option for the purchase of 293,479 shares of our common stock at an exercise price of \$47.60 per share (which exercise price was subsequently reduced to \$13.50 per share and further reduced, subject to stockholder approval, to \$5.08 per share) and (ii) 146,740 RSUs.
-The option vested to the extent of 50% thereof on the date of grant, 12.5% on November 4, 2021, and the balance in six equal quarterly installments commencing on December 18, 2021.
-The RSUs vest in three equal annual installments on the first, second and third anniversaries of the date of grant.
-In the event that Mr. Silva's employment is terminated by us without "cause", or Mr. Silva terminates his employment for "good reason" (each as defined in the employment agreement), Mr. Silva will be entitled to receive severance in an amount up to one time his then annual base salary.
-If Mr. Silva's employment with us is terminated without cause, the option granted to Mr. Silva will vest and become exercisable and such option will remain exercisable until its expiration date notwithstanding such termination of employment with us.
-In addition, the RSUs granted to Mr. Silva will vest in the event of the termination of his employment without cause or in the event of a change in control (as defined in the Plan).
+Pursuant to the employment agreement, Mr. Silva is currently entitled to receive an annual salary of \$525,000 (giving effect to a \$150,000 performance salary increase received in November 2021 and \$50,000 annual increases in salary pursuant to his employment agreement).
+Concurrently with the execution of the employment agreement, we granted to Mr. Silva pursuant to the 2021 Plan (i) a ten year option for the purchase of 293,479 shares of our common stock at an exercise price of \$47.60 per share (which exercise price was subsequently reduced to \$13.50 per share and further reduced to \$5.08 per share) and (ii) 146,740 RSUs.
+The option vested to the extent of 50% thereof on the date of grant, 12.5% on November 4, 2021 and the balance in six equal quarterly installments commencing on December 18, 2021.
+The RSUs vested in three equal annual installments on the first, second and third anniversaries of the date of grant.
+In the event that Mr. Silva's employment is terminated by us without "cause", or Mr. Silva terminates his employment or "good reason" (each as defined in the employment agreement), Mr. Silva will be entitled to receive severance in an amount up to one time his then annual base salary.
+If Mr. Silva's employment with us is terminated without cause, the option granted to Mr. Silva will remain exercisable until its expiration date notwithstanding such termination of employment with us.
 In March 2022, we and Mr. Silva agreed that, in lieu of a \$50,000 increase in his annual salary (as provided for in his employment agreement), we issued to Mr. Silva 12,438 RSUs (having a value of \$50,000), which RSUs vested in twelve equal monthly installments.
+Such grant was in consideration of Mr. Silva deferring his right to receive the \$50,000 increase in his salary for one year.